randyaf/dotfiles/README.md

 * copy all the config file into `~/.config`

 ### Setting up the color scheme
-I'm using pywal to match the color scheme with wallpaper\
+I'm using pywal to match color scheme with wallpaper\
 make sure to install `pywal` and `feh`\
 to set the color scheme use this command:\
 `wal -i /your/image.jpg`\